 We would be happy to meet with you to talk about how the Writing Center can help your students.
-To schedule a meeting or find out more information about the Writing Center, please contact Dennis Bennett, Writing Center Director, at Dennis.Bennett at oregonstate.edu or Michelle Marie, Writing Center Coordinator of Operations, at chris.ervin at oregonstate.edu, or Vanessa Petroj, Undergraduate Research & Writing Studio Coordinator, at chris.ervin at oregonstate.edu.
+To schedule a meeting or find out more information about the Writing Center, please contact Dennis Bennett, Writing Center Director, at Dennis.Bennett at oregonstate.edu, Chris Ervin, Writing Center Coordinator of Operations, at chris.ervin at oregonstate.edu, or Vanessa Petroj, Undergraduate Research & Writing Studio Coordinator, at chris.ervin at oregonstate.edu.
 This meeting gives you a chance to articulate the learning outcomes you have for your assignment, so we can be better prepared to effectively support your students.

 We encourage students to visit early in the term.
 We are busiest during weeks 4, 7, and 10.
 Visiting early in an assignment process also allows students to brainstorm, outline, or conceptualize their writing on a big-picture level, rather than simply bringing in a draft they believe is already complete.
 Many of our most productive consultations begin when a student brings in an assignment sheet and announces, "I don't really know where to start."

 After their session, your students may request an emailed, secure, virtual 'consultation slip' from their Studio consultant that confirms their time spent in the Undergrad Research & Writing Studio.
 Your students can forward that confirmation to you if their visit was required or if they receive extra credit for coming in.